haris-mujeeb/Maze-Solver-Alogrithms/README.md

 This document also serves as a personal guide to the industrial-standard Python development practices that have been set up for this project.

+## Features

+*   **Maze Generation**: Procedurally generates mazes.
+*   **Pathfinding Visualization**: Visualizes various pathfinding algorithms as they explore the maze, providing a clear understanding of how they work.
+*   **Multiple Algorithms**: Implements a variety of pathfinding algorithms, from simple searches to more advanced, optimized techniques.
+*   **Customizable Visualization**: The start and goal points are rendered as distinct circular shapes for easy identification.

+## Pathfinding Algorithms

+This project includes the following pathfinding algorithms:

+*   A* (A-Star)
+*   Breadth-First Search (BFS)
+*   Depth-First Search (DFS)
+*   Dijkstra's Algorithm
+*   Theta*
+*   Lazy Theta*
+*   Rapidly-exploring Random Tree (RRT)
+*   RTT* (RRT-Star)

+For a detailed explanation of each algorithm, please see the [developer notes on path planners](src/README.md).

 ## Development Setup

 This project is configured with a modern Python development environment.
 The following steps have been completed to ensure code quality, maintainability, and ease of development.